IEA-Paris/PPIAS/content/articles/Education & Marginalised Communities - Session 4.md

 ---
 ## Education and Marginalised Communities - Session 4

-4th Q&A session on the theme "Education and Marginalised Communities" based on 6 projects registered on the WPRN database.
+This Q&A session on the theme "Education and Marginalised Communities" during the WPRN 21 conference in Paris on December 10th 2021 is based on 6 projects registered in the WPRN database.

 <Youtube yt="nskJV6c0vEU" caption ="Q&A session - Education & Marginalised Communities"></Youtube>